irldoodle/irldoodle/README.md

 - 👋 Hi, I’m @irldoodle
 - 👀 I’m interested in game development, currently in the second year of my degree program
-- 🌱 I’m currently learning Game Engine Development and C#
+- 🌱 I’m currently learning Development in Unity, Unreal, and HTML5 + JavaScript
-- 💞️ I’m looking to collaborate on anything that will help me learn
+- 💞️ I’m looking to collaborate on RPG Development Projects
 - 📫 How to reach me instagram DMs @doodleman212
 - 😄 Pronouns: he/him